This post may contain affiliate links. Read the full disclosure here.

 The crust is obviously, my favorite as I mentioned above.
 It’s so good, it has a place of its own here on the blog.
 Be sure to read through all the tips and tricks for making brown butter pie crust before you get started.

 I add an egg to the crust to make it sturdy.
-You could skip this all together but I love the how it helps the crust hold up against the gooey apple filling.
+You could skip this all together but I love how it helps the crust hold up against the gooey apple filling.

-There are a couple extra steps to making brown butter crust so it’s always a good idea to plan ahead.
+There are a couple of extra steps to making brown butter crust so it’s always a good idea to plan ahead.
 The butter needs to be cooked until it turns golden brown.
 Then it needs to be frozen until t’s set and this can take close to an hour.

 My suggestion would be to make the brown butter the day before you plan to make the crust.